minkaotic/front-end-notes/notes/Accessibility.md

 - *Help users spot and correct errors* through easily understandable error messaging and highlighting of issues

-Fieldsets:
+### HTML recommendations
+- Use fieldsets to group related questions in a form.
-- must have a legend
+  - fieldsets must have a legend
-- should not be nested within each other
+  - fieldsets should not be nested within each other
+- The `for` attribute of a `<label>` needs to match the `id` attribute of the `<input>` in order to properly associate the two.
+This also increases the area that can be interacted with, meeting the WCAG's call for generous target sizes.
+  - *what is `name` used for?*
+-

 Sources:
 - (add them here)